 - Graduate students are eligible to receive the following amounts each year (maximum 2 years):

-The Quell Foundation Bridge the Gap Scholarship is awarded to third or fourth year undergraduate students or uraduate students pursuing a degree in psychology, social work, or other fields of study related to the provision of mental health services.
+The Quell Foundation Bridge the Gap Scholarship is awarded to third or fourth year undergraduate students or graduate students pursuing a degree in psychology, social work, or other fields of study related to the provision of mental health services.
 The award was established as a means of fulfilling the Quell Foundation’s mission to increase the talent pipeline through scholarship awards to students entering the mental health profession, expand the delivery of needed mental health care services, and promote reformation to extend the scope of clinical behavioral health professional services.
-(2018/19 Application Deadline – April 1, 2018) More information and the application can be found here.

 Unsubsidized Direct Loan